Mac

-This article will show you all Mac backup tools available in the market, which can help you to safeguard your data from loss due to a hard drive crash or accidental deletion.
+This article will show you all the Mac backup tools available on the market.
+These tools can help you safeguard your data from loss due to a hard drive crash or accidental deletion.
 We all need to back up our data and computers at least once a year.

 If you don’t want to pay to back up your data, try these free alternatives.